narukoshin/custom-bruteforce/README.md

 site:
     host: https://website.com/login # the login page that you want to crack.
-    method: POST # request method for making request
+    method: POST # request method for making a request
 bruteforce:
-    field: password # the field that you want to brute-firce (important)
+    field: password # the field that you want to brute-force (important)

     # there is 3 ways from where you can load a wordlist
     # method 1 - from the file